neelkrishna/neelkrishna.github.io/pages/post_ssl_not_secure.md

 However, when I tried to connect to the supposedly secured server with postman or my Angular app, it would give me the error _“unable to connect over https”._

 I decided to take a different approach.
 Because my server and client applications are hosted on the same instance, I realized I didn’t have to secure communication between these two applications with an SSL certificate.
-Instead, I had to focus on securing communication between each user’s browser and the front end client app.
+Instead, I had to focus on secturing communication between each user’s browser and the front end client app.

 After a lot of trial and error, I found a way to secure my site, all from the Nginx webserver config on AWS, which I use to serve up the Angular app.
 This involves serving up your SSL certificate and key along with the app through Nginx, so when users access your app, their browsers pull in the certificate as well.